 This decomposition can be applied to any sample of currency pairs.
-The double sorting of currencies from section 4.3 into (relatively) up- and downweighted (W + /W -) and those with positive or negative hedge value (W + /W -) is useful again.
-Currency pairs (i, j) drawn from the most desirable arbitrage currencies (W + H +) should be subject to synchronized joint buying by speculators, which should generate an increase in the high-frequency comovement measured by the high-frequency cospectrum band Cosp(i, j, High).
-Synchronized selling of two currencies from the group of least desirable arbitrage currencies (W - H -) should also generate a positive high-frequency return co-movement, as both currencies are expected to show a negative return due to joint short selling.
-However, (cross group) currency pairs, where one currency is drawn from the group (W + H +) and the other from the group (W - H -), should show a more negative co-movement for the event period.
-To compare the cospectrum of the event period to the ordinary cospectrum at regular times, I use a control period of the same length as the event period and define the change in the cospectrum, or cospectral shift, of the frequency band B as where $Cosp(i, j, B)^{Event}$ and $Cosp(i, j, B)^{Control}$ denote the cospectrum of the event and control period, respectively.
+The double sorting of currencies from Section 4.3 into (relatively) up- and downweighted (W+/W-) and those with positive or negative hedge value (W+/W-) is useful again.
+Currency pairs (i,j) drawn from the most desirable arbitrage currencies (W + H+) should be subject to synchronized joint buying by speculators, which should generate an increase in the high-frequency co-movement measured by the high-frequency cospectrum band Cosp(i,j, High).
+Synchronized selling of two currencies from the group of least desirable arbitrage currencies (W - H-) should also generate a positive high-frequency return co-movement, as both currencies are expected to show a negative return due to joint short selling.
+However, (cross group) currency pairs, where one currency is drawn from the group (W + H+) and the other from the group (W - H-), should show a more negative co-movement for the event period.
+To compare the cospectrum of the event period of the same length as the event period and define the change in the cospectrum, or cospectral shift, of the frequency band B as where $\text{Cosp}(i,j,B)^{\text{Event}}$ and $\text{Cosp}(i,j,B)^{\text{Control}}$ denote the cospectrum of the event and control period, respectively.
 The remainder of the analysis focuses on changes in the cospectrum relative to the natural cospectrum for any currency pair.
-Currency pairs with arbitrage positions in the same direction (both long or both short) should be characterized by a positive spectral shift in the high-frequency cospectrum, while currency pairs with arbitrage positive tions in opposite directions (one long, the other short) should feature a negative shift in the high-frequency cospectrum.
+Currency pairs with arbitrage positions in the same direction (both long or both short) should be characterized by a positive spectral shift in the high-frequency cospectrum, while currency pairs with arbitrage positions in opposite directions (one long, the other short) should feature a negative shift in the high-frequency cospectrum.

-$$\Delta Cosp(i, j, B) = Cosp(i, j, B)^{Event} - Cosp(i, j, B)^{Control},$$ (13)
+$$\Delta \text{Cosp}(i,j,B) = \text{Cosp}(i,j,B)^{\text{Event}} - \text{Cosp}(i,j,B)^{\text{Control}},$$ (13)

-Proposition 2: Synchronous Implementation of Arbitrage Positions
+Proposition 2.
+Synchronous Implementation of Arbitrage Positions

 Synchronous trading across currencies by risk arbitrageurs implies a specific modification of the high-frequency components of the cospectrum for each currency pair (i,j).
-For the event period, the shift in the cospectrum $\Delta Cosp(i,j,B)$ is (i) detectable in the highest spectral band B=H and (ii) proportional to the product $\Delta \widehat{e}i \times \Delta \widehat{e}j$ of predicted event period exchange rate returns, where $\Delta \widehat{e}i = \alpha \times q_i^{-1}(w^n - w^o)i + \beta \times [\Sigma(w^n - w^o)]i$ .
+For the event period, the shift in the cospectrum $\Delta Cosp(i,j,B)$ is (i) detectable in the highest spectral band B = H and (ii) proportional to the product $\Delta \hat{e}i \times \Delta \hat{e}j$ of predicted event period exchange rate returns, where $\Delta \hat{e}i = \alpha \times q_i^{-1}(w^n - w^0)i + \beta \times [\Sigma(w^n - w^0)]i$.

-Proof: See Appendix for details.
+Proof: see Appendix for details.

 Applying Proposition 2 requires high-frequency data for a cross-section of exchange rates.
 These data are obtained from the commercial data provider Olsen Associates for the three months from September to December 2000.
 Olsen systematically records the best FX bid and ask quotes from the Reuters terminal at one-minute intervals.
 Such quotes are 'firm' and can be executed by other market participants.
 High-frequency data were available for all the 37 currencies except China and Sri Lanka.
 The spectral analysis is based on midprices calculated as the arithmetic average of the best bid and ask price at the end of each minute interval.
 If no bid or ask price is available for a one-minute interval, the last available quote is used to calculate the midprice.
-The event period is given by the same seven trading days from November 24 to December 4 for which the cross-sectional evidence was presented.
-As control period I use the period from September 8-18, 2000, which also covers seven trading days.
-Saturdays and Sundays are excluded because of low trading intensity during the weekend.
+The event period is given by the same seven trading days from November 24 to December 8 - 18, 2000, which also covers seven trading days.
+Saturdays and Sundays are excluded because of low trading intensity during the weekend.21